shaft49/ensembl-assembly-mapping/perl/README.md

 The first step for working with the Perl APIs is to install the APIs and ensure your PERL5LIB environment variable is set up correctly.
 Click this link (http://asia.ensembl.org/info/docs/api/api_installation.html) for details

+    run the installation.sh script
+    chmod +x installation.sh
+    ./installation.sh
-    run the installation.sh script as root, sudo sh installation.sh Give the password if it asks, it will download and extract all the neccessary files in home/src directory. please change the directory name to something else if you don't want it to be src.
+It will download and extract all the neccessary files in home/src directory.please change the directory name to something else if you don't want it to be src.

-It'll take some time to download and extract.

 You need to set up your environment: